What will happen to India’s iconic law firms when the time comes for their well-known promoter partners to bow out? Vandana Chatlani reports

 A lack of leaders?

 While law firm breakaways and the departure of veteran partners indicate the problem with family-controlled firms, some argue that managing partners are unable to step aside because of a lack of true leadership options.
-“The biggest issue when I meet most of these managing partners and founders is that they are rarely able to find someone who acts like a leader,” says Bithika Anand, the founder of Legal League Consulting.
+“The biggest issue when I meet most of these managing partners and founders is that they are rarely able to find someone who acts like a leader,” says Bithika Anand (no relation to Pravin Anand) who is the founder of Legal League Consulting.
 “There are very few who can think like entrepreneurs, rather than employees, and take an organization forward.”

 Butani is familiar with the challenges of succession, particularly with regard to appointing new leaders.
 Before setting up BMR Legal in 2010, he, along with fellow ex-Arthur Andersen partners Bobby Parikh and Rajeev Dimri, launched tax advisory firm BMR Advisors in 2004, following the demise of Arthur Andersen two years earlier.